dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-manager.md

 # DSIntermediateResultManager

 The `DSIntermediateResultManager` class manages intermediate results generated during data capturing.
-It provides methods to add and remove intermediate result receivers, as well as to get raw image data using an image hash id.
+It provides methods to add and remove intermediate result receivers, as well as to get original image data using an image hash id.

 ## Definition